hashicorp/terraform-provider-aws/website/docs/index.html.markdown

   virtual hosted bucket addressing, `http://BUCKET.s3.amazonaws.com/KEY`, when possible.
 Specific to the Amazon S3 service.

+* `force_china_cloud` - (Optional) Set this to `true` to force the ChinaCloud provider behavior.
+Setting this to `true` allows Terraform to control a custom AWS-like cloud that has features similar to China Region
+* `force_gov_cloud` - (Optional) Set this to `true` to force the GovCloud provider behavior.
+Setting this to `true` allows Terraform to control a custom AWS-like cloud that has features similar to GovCloud.

 The nested `assume_role` block supports the following:

 * `role_arn` - (Required) The ARN of the role to assume.